Measuring elasticity distribution in transparent materials

 Japanese version

-The other method involves directing light from the side of a specially shaped sample to counteract the effects of refractive index changes.
-Although this approach imposes significant limitations on the types of samples that can be used, it allows for a more accurate determination of the sound speed distribution, as the only unknown variable is the speed of sound.
-For more details see 'Sound velocity mapping from GHz Brillouin oscillations in transparent materials by optical incidence from the side of the sample,' M. Tomoda, A. Toda, O. Matsuda, V. E. Gusev, and O. B. Wright, Photoacoustics.
+The second improvement involves a setup that allows sound velocity changes to be monitored without the need for a separate measurement of refractive index.
+'Sound velocity mapping from GHz Brillouin oscillations in transparent materials by optical incidence from the side of the sample,' M. Tomoda, A. Toda, O. Matsuda, V. E. Gusev, and O. B. Wright, Photoacoustics.
 30, 100459 (2023).

 Back to the main page